ILiekCarot/NamingStandard/README.md

 # External Naming Convention
 aka ENC, is an organization between executor developers to provide a unified scripting API for our scripters.
 ---
-~~**Please go to our official website for better styled information: https://scriptunc.org/**~~
+**Please go to our official website for better styled information: https://scriptenc.org/** (coming soon)

-This website has since been removed, the ENC site will be coming out soon.

 ## Why?
 Over the years scripting has gotten more and more complex to support multiple executors.
 And with many people moving on from Roblox, there is a new market for Lua External Executors for other games. (like [Minecraft](https://elysium.wtf/))